A Hacker Stole My Life. And I Got It Back.

 The consequences you cannot express in numbers

-What happened in April 2015 was a brute force attack.
+What happened that April 2015 was a brute force attack.
 “It was like a Molotov cocktail thrown through our window.
 The hacker had been trying millions of combinations of usernames and password characters until he got in,” explains Koppelmans.
 “In the server log files, we saw some other hackers had been knocking on our door too, but this one eventually managed.”

 The attack caused instant damage to the tune of 250 thousand euros – this was the approximate value of the destroyed projects.
 Right after the attack, Koppelmans went to the police.
 “The first thing they asked was if I had some description or footage of the criminal,” says Koppelmans amusedly.
 That was the first sign the investigation wouldn’t be successful.

 Two weeks later, the case was finally handed over to the cybercrime department.
-“They said the attack probably came from abroad and that due to lack of powers, finance and capacities, they wouldn’t be able to track anyone down.
+“They said the attack probably came from abroad and that due to lack of powers, finance and capacities, they won’t be able to track anyone down.
 I was told not to keep my hopes up since I’d probably be just another entry in the statistics.”

 Instead of giving up immediately, Koppelmans hired a hacker, who found out that the attack probably came from China.
 The motivation and purpose?
 Unknown.
 This was a very vague result – but there was nothing else Koppelmans could do.

 Yet, some of the clients had an understanding for what happened.
 All the same, the agency had to deliver.
 “The best solution was to do it all again.
 In the next four months, we spent days and nights retaking the photos and reshooting the videos.
-Anyway, there were some projects we could not fix, since, for example, they included a sequence of photos of a bridge under construction– at that time, and by then the construction was already finished.”
+Anyways, there were some projects we could not fix, since, for example, they included a sequence of photos of a bridge under construction– at that time, and by then the construction was already finished.”
 These types of clients got their money back.
 And since the company had no capacity for new clients and projects, the financial loss was getting bigger and bigger.
-Koppelmans calculated the damage to be around 3.5 million euros today.
+Koppelmans calculate the damage to be around 3,5 million euros today.